|School||Cardiff School of Geography and Planning|

 The module is organised in two parts.
 Part A provides a generic introduction to and an overview of social science research methods for planning.
 Part B provides skills and contexts in subject-specific epistemological paradigms, methodologies and methods.

-Part A of the module will provide the opportunity for students across all courses to attend ”Master-classes” from experts across the School of Planning and Geography in specific methods, techniques and perspectives.
+Part A of the module will provide the opportunity for students across all courses to attend ”Master-classes” from experts across the School of Geography and in specific methods, techniques and perspectives.

 For Part B of the Module, students will gain skills that are particularly relevant to understanding and evaluating eco-city development.